shopback/WeWantYou/README.md

 **Who we want today**

-* A [King of Product](https://github.com/shopback/WeWantYou/blob/master/KingofProduct.md "We are hiring a Product Manager!").
-Someone who can take care of something that does not physically exist.
+* A [Product Manager](https://github.com/shopback/WeWantYou/blob/master/KingofProduct.md "We are hiring a Product Manager!").
+Someone who can take care of all things virtual.
 * A [Front-end Developer](https://github.com/shopback/WeWantYou/blob/master/FrontendDev.md "We are hiring a Front-end Developer!").
-Someone who combines beauty with code.
+A true PHP expert who is able of combining beauty with code.

 **About Us**